Pravali2002/Portfolio/README.md

 ## Work Experience
+**AI Intern @ HydroTek Farm LLC (Present)**
+-Assisting in the development and optimization of machine learning models for practical applications.
+-Exploring and implementing state-of-the-art AI frameworks such as TensorFlow, PyTorch, or scikit-learn.

 **Open source project @ HydroTek Farm (Github) (_May 2024 — Oct 2024_)**
 - Expanded the project by incorporating a camera for hydroponic farm disease detection and training a model with Roboflow to predict plant diseases and provide clients with remediation instructions.
 - The model will soon be integrated into an NVIDIA Jetson, which will be connected to an Iot box for real-time monitoring.